Homemade pasta consists of only three essential ingredients: flour, water, salt (and optionally eggs).

 Italy has come up with a classification of flour types, based on the fineness of the grind.
 Italy has classified their flour in three different types: 1, 0 or 00.
-These numbers indicate how fine or coarse the flour has been grinded.
-Where type 1 is a very coarse kind of flour, type 00 or “double zero flour” is grinded into a more fine kind of flour.
+These numbers indicate how fine or coarse the flour has been ground.
+Where type 1 is a very coarse kind of flour, type 00 or “double zero flour” is ground into a much more fine flour.
 Type 0 flour can be best compared with all-purpose flour, and is between the coarse grind of type 1 and the finer grind of the type 00 flour.

 What is the best pasta flour?

 There isn’t a straightforward answer for this, as different situations may call for different types of flour.
 However, as a thumb rule I advise that if you going to make pasta is that you choose type 00 (or double zero) flour that is intended for pasta.
 This last bit is very important, as not every type 00 flour is perfect for making pasta.